ShubhamDeshmuk-h/ShubhamDeshmuk-h/README.md

 - 🥇 **1st Prize** at MET Institute-Level Project Competition for `TourSmart` – Smart Travel Assistant App
 - 🏆 **Finalist** at International Hackathon `Hack2Hire` with AI-based Recommendation System for Freelancers
 - 🎯 Selected for Final Round in State-Level Project Competition
-- 🧑‍🎓 Completed AI/ML Internship by **AICTE + Google for Developers + Eduskill**
-- 🎨 Winner of 5+ Design Competitions using Canva, Photoshop, Illustrator
+- 🎨 Winner of 5+ Hackathon Competitions
 - 📌 Organized and Designed Events for Unity Club, MET IGNITE, and Engineers’ Week
 - 🧾 Contributed to "Management Manuscripts" with articles on AI and India as a Global IT Hub